130 results found

 Peptidoglycan recognition proteins (PGRPs) form a family of immune regulators that is conserved from insects to mammals.
 In the malaria vector mosquito Anophelescoluzzii, the peptidoglycan receptor PGRPLC activates the Imd pathway limiting both the microbiota load and Plasmodiuminfection.
 Here, we carried out an RNAi screen to examine the role of all seven Anopheles PGRPs in infections with Plasmodium berghei and Plasmodium falciparum.
 We show that, in addition to PGRPLC, PGRPLA and PGRPS2/S3 also participate in antiparasitic defenses, and that PGRPLB promotes mosquito permissiveness to P. falciparum.
 We also demonstrate that following a mosquito blood feeding, which promotes growth of the gut microbiota, PGRPLA and PGRPLB positively and negatively regulate the activation of the Imd pathway, respectively.
 Our data demonstrate that PGRPs are important regulators of the mosquito epithelial immunity and vector competence.

-Rodgers FH, Gendrin M, Wyer CAS, et al., 2017, Microbiota-induced peritrophic matrix regulates midgut homeostasis and prevents systemic infection of malaria vector mosquitoes, PLOS Pathogens, Vol: 13, ISSN: 1553-7366
+Rodgers FH, Gendrin M, Wyer CAS, et al., 2017, Microbiota-induced peritrophic matrix regulates midgut homeostasis and prevents systemic infection of malaria vector mosquitoes, PLOS Pathogens, Vol: 13, Pages: 1-22, ISSN: 1553-7366

 Manipulation of the mosquito gut microbiota can lay the foundations for novel methods for disease transmission control.
 Mosquito blood feeding triggers a significant, transient increase of the gut microbiota, but little is known about the mechanisms by which the mosquito controls this bacterial growth whilst limiting inflammation of the gut epithelium.
 Here, we investigate the gut epithelial response to the changing microbiota load upon blood feeding in the malaria vector Anopheles coluzzii.
 We show that the synthesis and integrity of the peritrophic matrix, which physically separates the gut epithelium from its luminal contents, is microbiota dependent.
 We reveal that the peritrophic matrix limits the growth and persistence of Enterobacteriaceae within the gut, whilst preventing seeding of a systemic infection.
 Our results demonstrate that the peritrophic matrix is a key regulator of mosquito gut homeostasis and establish functional analogies between this and the mucus layers of the mammalian gastrointestinal tract.